What is play-based speech and language therapy?

 - Dressing-up clothes

 The easiest toys for anyone to use are cause-and-effect toys and applications.
-These require the student to immediately achieve a desired effect (usually a sound-effect, light, or music) by performing simple actions such as touching the screen, pressing a switch or pulling a lever.
+These require the student to immediately achieve the desired effect (usually a sound-effect, light, or music) by performing simple actions such as touching the screen, pressing a switch or pulling a lever.
 These types of toys are intrinsically motivating for children who love exploring with their senses and encourage them to actively interact with their environment in a consistent way.

 When playing functionally with toys for the first time, the child starts to play with toys the way they are intended.
 For example, with some help, they can put coins into a piggy bank, stack cups and rings, move cars along the floor and so on.
 These are all examples of visual-spatial toys, which have an in-built structure that is easy for children to imitate or to figure out on their own.